 The live-in carer will need their own room in your loved one’s home and internet access is also important.
 This type of care is more affordable than you might think and can be up to 30% cheaper than residential care in Inverness.

-If the situation is urgent, a carer can be arranged quickly so you will not have to worry that your loved one will have to go into residential or nursing home care as an emergency.
+If the situation is urgent, a carer can be arranged quickly so you will not have to worry that your loved one will have to go into one of the care homes in Inverness as an emergency.